adambmarsh/xspf-gen/README.md

 Copyright Adam Bukolt

-Note that the copyright refers to the code and scripts in this repository and expressly not to any third-party dependencies or the Calibre application.
+Note that the copyright refers to the code and scripts in this repository and expressly not to any third-party dependencies.

 ## License